hhkolberg/ByteBlitz/README.md

-# Network Vulnerability Scanner and Exploitation Tool
+# Automated Network Vulnerability Scanner and Exploitation Tool

 This is a simple script that allows you to scan a network for hosts and detect any vulnerabilities using the National Vulnerability Database (NVD) API.
 The tool then exploits any high or critical vulnerabilities detected using the Metasploit framework.